Go to Next Chapter -- Return to Contents/Index

 The

-humans.
-In spite of having what he
+bewitched humans.
+In spite of

-now.
-His childhood belief that
+with heresy now.
+His childhood

-worshippers of primitive religion: animals
+the worshippers of primitive religion: animals

 had souls.
 If worse came to